irworkshop/accountability_datacleaning/R_campfin/al/expends/docs/al_expends_diary.md

 #### Amounts

-For the continous variables, we can explore the distrobution of values with `ggplot2::geom_histogram()` and `ggplot2::geom_boxplot()`.
+For the continuous variables, we can explore the distribution of values with `ggplot2::geom_histogram()` and `ggplot2::geom_boxplot()`.

 ![](../plots/amount_hist_non_log-1.png)<!-- -->